highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/02.server-settings-for-your-domain/docs.md

 ## Scripts

-You can define the [scripts](../../all-about-scripting) you want to run when you launch and host your home domain:
+You can define the [scripts](https://docs.highfidelity.com/create-and-explore/all-about-scripting) you want to run when you launch and host your home domain from the **Scripts** entry in the **Content** dropdown menu:

 * Enter a URL accessible to your Sandbox (and not a *file:* URL).
 * Press the + button.